naramjalkoht/cashier-chargebee/README.md

 $payment = $user->findPayment('id_123456789');
 ```

-If the payment intent exists, it is returned as a `Laravel\CashierChargebee\Payment` instance.
+If the payment intent exists, it is returned as a `Chargebee\Cashier\Payment` instance.
 If the payment intent is not found, a `PaymentNotFound` exception is thrown.

 <a name="charge-with-invoice"></a>
 ### Charge With Invoice